 A: You will need to check with an academic advisor in your department.

 Q: What are my chances of being accepted into the California State University International Programs?

 A: Some countries are more competitive than others, so make sure that you meet the minimum requirements.
-Please see the eligibility tab for the country you are interested in by going to the California State University International Programs website, then select Prospective Students, then Programs.
-Click on the country you are interested in, and check all the tabs at the top of the page (eligibility, cost, academic programs, etc.).
+Please see the eligibility requirements for the country you are interested in by going to the California State University International Programs website, then select Programs.
+Click on the country and program you are interested in to view the program brochure.
 For more details, please attend a free information session.
-You can sign up online on the Incoming NSE Students page.

 Credits for Non-CSUN Affiliated Study Abroad Program

 Please note, if you study abroad through an external organization and not a California State University International Program (IP), you will do so as an independent student since external study abroad organizations are not affiliated with California State University, Northridge (CSUN).